 - Glossy cardstock rack cards promoting regional breweries as a group are all over the place in Vermont.
 We saw these as soon as we stepped off the plane at the airport, by car rental counters, at highway rest stops, at gas stations, in hotel lobbies, at tourist attractions, as well in brewery tasting rooms, brewpubs, and many restaurants.
 Some of these have regional “passports” similar to the one described above, and may include breweries, wineries, cideries, and craft distilleries.
 The rack cards generally have a basic map showing locations, information about tasting room hours, when tours are offered, phone and web links, and are an extremely handy resource that makes it easy to plot your brewery-touring adventures.

 A previous beercation to Bamberg Germany provides other examples of how cities and regions can promote beer tourism.
 Bamberg has nine breweries and a beer culture one thousand years in the making.
 They do an amazing job of marketing beer culture.
 The main home page for Bamberg’s official tourism website has a prominent link to “bier culture” with a photo of a frothy beer.
 One click and you discover thirteen different beer tourism options for individuals and groups. http://en.bamberg.info/bierschmecker-angebote/ They include a “culinary experience with a beer sommelier,” a guided walking tour of Bamberg’s beer history and culture that includes two refreshment stops, a PDA-assisted walking tour of Bamberg’s breweries (I would suggest they develop a mobile app), various brewery tours and a “brewery pilgrimage.”
 There are simple 90-minute brewery visits and comprehensive multi-day packages like the one we chose.
 Our tour was entirely self-guided so we could follow our own schedule.
 We received a detailed brochure and map of all Bamberg breweries and biergardens with hours and information, a ticket for a beer at each location, a three-course dinner at a “fancy” biergarden with a special beer cocktail, three nights in a hotel with breakfast included (many hotel choices at different price points, we chose a hotel that was also a brewery), a multi-day bus pass, a self-guide walking tour with PDA to non-beer cultural attractions, admission to a museum, Bamberg-logo beer steins, and a Bamberg-logo backpack for all the goodies.
 All breweries and biergardens were within walking distance of the hotel.
+We looked at alternative routes to take to and from the locations.
+However, they looked too unsuitable to walk down due to the uneven floor and we were worried about tripping and injuring ourselves.
+Not everyone checks their route and do unfortunately fall and injure themselves.
+If this happens to you then you may want to look at slip and fall lawyers you can use.
 The various beer touring packages are clearly explained and can be ordered through an online form at the tourism website.
 A city like Norfolk, with six breweries within walking distance as well as a nationally top-rated beer bar (The Birch), could use some of these ideas to promote our nascent beer culture and turn us into a real beer destination.
 Also, cities and regional marketing groups should consider partnering with companies that provide brewery tour transportation, such as Taste of Tidewater Tours, Brew Ha Ha Tours, Blue Ridge Brew Excursions, Wish Wish Wine Tours (wish they would change the name as they do brewery tours too!), Brews Cruise Tours (not yet in Virginia, but in many cities around the United States and it is only a matter of time).
 Multi-brewery beer touring transportation and services is an area ripe for entrepreneurship.